Rome Places to Visit

 Spanish Steps

-The Spanish Steps are also one of the top sights in Rome.
-With 136 steps, it connects the Piazza di Spagna with the church Santa Trinità dei Monti.
-From the top you have a fantastic view over Rome and the super chic Via Condotti, Rome’s designer shopping street.
+You need to know this: The Spanish Steps are one of the most famous Rome tourist attractions.
+The 136 steps link Piazza di Spagna with the church of Santa Trinità dei Monti.
+From the top you’ll get a lovely view over Rome and Via Condotti, the city’s most exclusive shopping street.
+The steps are named after the Spanish Embassy, which sits at the bottom of the square.

 Pantheon

-The Pantheon is one of the most famous Rome highlights
+The Pantheon is one of the best places to visit in Rome

 Admission